 Anger is a natural part of the recovery process for many people.
-Whether you’re dealing with chronic addiction and frustrated with yourself or your situation, or you’re dealing with misunderstandings and conflict after time spent in rehab, anger can be both a helpful and harmful emotion.
+Whether you’re dealing with chronic addiction and frustrated with yourself or your situation, or you’re dealing with misunderstandings and conflict after time spent in rehab, anger in recovery can be both helpful and harmful.
 When you react with anger and are aware of it, your emotions can help you understand the situation and discover triggers that lead to drug abuse.
 When you let anger get the better of you, though, you can hurt yourself and others and might put yourself at risk for relapse.

-The Bible offers us many words of wisdom about anger; let’s take a look at five pieces of Scripture that provide direction for us in times of anger.
+The Bible offers us many words of wisdom about anger; let’s take a look at five pieces of Scripture that provide direction for us in times of anger in recovery.

-1. “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”
-James 1:19-20
+1. “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry because human anger does not produce the righteousness that God desires.”

 James writes about the type of anger that causes us to take action — the wrong type of action.
 The Bible repeatedly tells us that God can be wrathful and act on that wrath, but we aren’t God.
 When we act with anger as the leader, we usually don’t make righteous decisions.
 Instead, we lash out at others or ourselves.
-For someone in recovery, anger and hurting can lead to a return to drug abuse either to numb those emotions of anger, the regret, or to take something out on ourselves or others.
+For someone in recovery, anger and hurting can lead to a return to drug abuse to either numb those emotions of anger or to take it out on ourselves or others.

 James reminds us of lessons many were taught in grade school.
 When you feel angry, he says, take a breath.
 Count to ten.
 Listen first and wait until you are calm to speak.
 Human anger isn’t going to get you very far, he says.

 2. “Fools give full vent to their rage, but the wise bring calm in the end.”